josephluck/internote/README.md

 **Auto save**

 No need to press save.
 Notes and settings are automatically saved to the cloud.
 Log in on many devices using the same account.

+**Offline sync**

+Don't worry about dropping off the WiFi or accidentally closing Internote, notes are saved offline and synced periodically to the server in the background, even when Internote is closed.

 **Conflict detection**